underscoreio/essential-scala/src/pages/intro/literals.md

 scala> 42.0f
 res2: Float = 42.0

-scala> 42.0l
+scala> 42l
 res3: Long = 42
 ~~~

 Scala also has 16-bit `Short` integers and 8-bit `Byte`s, but there is no literal syntax for creating them.
-We'll see how to create them in a bit.
+Instead, we create them using *methods* called `toShort` and `toByte`.
+We'll learn more about this in the next section.

 ### Booleans